denisecase/datafun-central/content/languages/python/installation/mac-linux/index.md

 ## Task 2 - Install pip

+pip is the default package manager for Python used to install, update, and manage Python packages and dependencies.

 1. Open a terminal window
 2. Run the following command to install pip:
     1.  `sudo apt-get install python3-pip`